cityai/100-Days-Of-ML/README.md

-# 100 Days Of ML Code with Bangkok AI
+# 100 Days Of ML Code with CITY.AI

-Big thianks for Siraj Raval for his original initiation and idea (https://youtu.be/cuQMBj1cWPo) please share this on solcial media with #100DaysOfMLCode to give a shout out for him

-## Code Together with Bangkok AI - FREE!!
+## Code Together with CITY.AI - FREE!!
 100 Days of ML Code Challenge

 ### Week 1: All Required Basics**